conpdatasets/bigbrain-datalad/README.md

 can be found at http://www.bic.mni.mcgill.ca/ServicesAtlases/ICBM152NLin2009.

-All files are available in MINC and NIfTI formats except for the 100um volumes since they are too large to convert to NIfTI using the current version of our converter.
+All files are available in MINC and NIfTI formats except for the 100 microns volumes since they are too large to convert to NIfTI using the current version of our converter.